Erfurt ganz unverblümt - Thuringia.MyCulture. - Urlaub - Reisen - Thüringen entdecken

 Desert plants in the city centre

 The tour now takes me further downriver towards to the main train station.
-Opposite this lies the Stadtpark, Erfurt’s municipal park.
+Across the street is the Stadtpark, Erfurt’s municipal park.
 The sight of its grand staircase welcomes visitors to the city as they emerge from the station.
-Looking at all those steps I catch my breath for a minute.
+Looking at all those steps, I catch my breath for a minute.
 But needs must – I want to find out more so I start to climb.
 As I ascend the stairs to the Stadtpark, I’m surprised to notice large tubs of cacti.
 Tropical cacti in the middle of Thuringia?
 They are a visual reminder of Erfurt’s successful history of cactus growing.
 Friedrich Adolph Haage’s company, known as ‘Kakteen-Haage’, revolutionised the commercial growing of cacti and made them a popular decorative object for fashionable homes.
 Having reached the top of the stairs, I can see the features that the Stadtpark is famous for – strictly geometric design elements, a pavilion, the Sorgebrunnen fountain and botanical rarities such as the Amur cork trees and a huge mulberry tree.

 Flowers by post